chamomile-js/j2js-compiler/README.md

 ##Limitations
 The cross-compiler is able to translate any legal Java Bytecode.
 However, naturally, the compiler cannot support the Java Native Interface (JNI).

-##Cross Compiling Scala
-The current Scala version uses JRE classes such as `ClassLoader` or `SecurityContext` even in base Scala classes.
-These JRE classes do not make sense in a web agent context and are therefore not implemented in `j2js-jre`.

-A workaround would be to hand-craft a subset of Scala classes, avoiding dependencies to JRE classes such as `ClassLoader`.
-But this is a lot of work.

-So, sadly, we cannot support Scala under this circumstance.